aimug-org/alc-docs/main-docs/docs/langchain-103/introduction-to-dec-2023.md

 Before starting this course, you should have:

-- Completed LangChain 101 and 102 or have equivalent knowledge
+- Completed Oct 2023 and Nov 2023 or have equivalent knowledge
 - Basic understanding of Python programming
 - Familiarity with concepts of large language models and AI